-Italy Fines Amazon Over 'Recurring' Purchase Option
+Italy fines Amazon over 'recurring' purchase option

 "As a major operator, Amazon is expected to design its online interfaces, particularly those related to purchasing processes, in a manner that allows consumers to make free and informed commercial decisions."

-Amazon said it "strongly disagrees" with the ruling, levelled against the Luxembourg-based Amazon Services Europe and Amazon EU, and said it would appeal.
+As a result, the competition authority said it has fined two Amazon group companies, the Luxembourg-based Amazon Services Europe and Amazon EU.

-"Every day customers benefit from the Subscribe and Save programme by saving money and time on regular deliveries of items they routinely use," the company said in a statement.

-It said customers in Italy have saved more than 40 million euros under the subscription programme.

-The watchdog said it had also raised concerns about the pre-selection of the "paid fast delivery" option on the Amazon website.
+The watchdog said it had also raised concerns about the pre-selection of the "paid fast delivery" option.

 But it said it proposed no further action after Amazon agreed to pre-select only the free delivery option in future, and also to compensate consumers who complained last year about this conduct.